A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening: Discussion and summary

-In summary, we have performed thorough investigations on the $\gamma$-ray source 4FGL 0959.6+4606, as well as its two potetial low-energy counterparts, J0959+4603 and J0959+4600 which both fall into the $\gamma$-ray localization uncertainty area corresponding to the entire 13.8-yr Fermi-LAT data.
-Re-analysis of the SDSS spectrum of the latter confirms that it is a NLS1.
-Violent infrared variation of J0959+4600, with amplitude up to one order of magnitude, is found.
-On the other hand, variability of J0959+4603 is mild.
-More importantly, the $\gamma$-ray emission rises when the infrared flare of J0959+4600 reaches to its peaking time.
-The flux level of J0959+4603 maintains in the quiescent state then.
-An individual analysis of the Fermi-LAT data in a period of 15-month, representative of its high flux state, yields a significant $\gamma$-ray source (TS = 41).
-At this time, only J0959+4600 is embraced by the $\gamma$-ray localization uncertainty area.
-The association relationship between J0959+4600 and 4FGL 0959.6+4606 is settled in respect of both temporal and spatial evidences.
-Therefore, we conclude that J0959+4600 is a $\gamma$-NLS1.
-In addition to the $\gamma$-ray and infrared data, multiwavelength data are collected and analyzed to construct a broadband SED for the high flux state.
+In summary, we have performed thorough investigations on the $\gamma$-ray source 4FGL 0959.6+4606, as well as its two potential low-energy counterparts.
+They both fall into the $\gamma$-ray localization uncertainty area corresponding to the entire 13.8-yr Fermi-LAT data.
+Re-analysis of the SDSS spectrum of candidate B confirms that it is a NLS1.
+Infrared flux descents of 0.5 mag of candidate A are detected, while brightening of 2.5 mag are observed for candidate B. $\gamma$-ray light curves of 4FGL 0959.6+4606 reveal a flux enhancement in an epoch of 15-month.
+No infrared activities of candidate A are found then.
+However, a temporally coincident infrared brightening of candidate B appears.
+An individual analysis of the Fermi-LAT data, representative of the high flux $\gamma$-ray state, yields a significant $\gamma$-ray source (TS = 43).
+At this time, only candidate B is embraced by the $\gamma$-ray localization uncertainty area.
+The association relationship between candidate B and 4FGL 0959.6+4606 is supported in respect of both temporal and spatial evidences.
+Therefore, we conclude that candidate B is likely a $\gamma$-NLS1.
+In addition to the $\gamma$-ray and infrared data, multiwavelength data are collected and analyzed to construct a broadband SED of the RLNLS1 for the high flux state.
 The single-zone homogeneous leptonic jet modeling provides an acceptable description of the SED.
-The jet properties of J0959+4600 are found to be comparable with other $\gamma$-NLS1s.
+The jet properties of candidate B are found to be comparable with that of known $\gamma$-NLS1s.
 Future high resolution imaging observations will reveal its host galaxy morphology and revisit its BH mass estimation.